Work With Us

 About You:

-We are seeking a highly motivated, experienced, and compassionate individual to take on the role of Senior Support Worker.
-In this position, you will not only provide direct support to individuals, but you will also lead and inspire a team, ensuring that the highest standards of care and support are maintained at all times.
+We are seeking a highly motivated, experienced, and creative individual to take on the role of Assistant Manager at The Bradbury Centre on Southbourne Grove.
+In this position, you will not only provide direct support to individuals, you will also lead and inspire a team, support the development of the retail side of the service, and develop the day service programme to ensure it offers myriad opportunities to help people develop their skills, confidence and participate within their local community.

-You have experience in a supervisory or senior role and are confident in guiding, mentoring, and supporting a team of care staff.
-You understand the importance of fostering a collaborative, respectful, and supportive working environment.
+You have experience in a supervisory or senior role and are confident in developing, mentoring, and supporting a team, and understand the importance of fostering a collaborative, respectful, and supportive working environment.

 If you believe that every person should been seen and valued, this is the perfect opportunity for you to join an organisation that embraces creativity, proactive and collaborative approaches, and equity and diversity.